26 January, 2026

 cannot be willfully revived.
 Julian the Apostate tried and failed miserably.

 When tradition has authority, it is only dimly recognized, if at all, as tradition.
-Rather, it is experienced as an indisputable way of life, a foundational orientation of vaguely or explicitly divine origin.
+Rather, it is experienced as an indisputable way of life, a foundational orientation of unfathomable origin.
 Tradition has to have divine origin, otherwise it is merely a human ordnance and human ordnances can be amended or abolished altogether.
 A tradition that is vital is all-enclosing and spellbinding.
 It is the shape of a society, the form of its coherence.
 Once undone, the spell is broken and can only be replaced by another spell, another myth, another metaphysical "fiction."
 But not by some jerry-rigged, voluntaristic revival of the tradition that has collapsed.

 Come to think of it, so is fascism.